uspki/policies/certificate-policy.md

 ## 7.1 Certificate profile

-The CA SHALL meet the technical requirements set forth in Section 2.2 - Publication of Information, Section 6.1.5 - Key Sizes, and Section 6.1.6 - Public Key Parameters Generation and Quality Checking.
+The CA shall meet the technical requirements set forth in Section 2.2 - Publication of Information, Section 6.1.5 - Key Sizes, and Section 6.1.6 - Public Key Parameters Generation and Quality Checking.

-CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits (minimum of 8 octets) of output from a CSPRNG, not to exceed 20 octets.
+CAs shall generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits (minimum of 8 octets) of output from a CSPRNG, not to exceed 20 octets.

 ### 7.1.1 Version number(s)
-Certificates SHALL be of type X.509 v3.
+Certificates shall be of type X.509 v3.

 ### 7.1.2 Certificate Content and Extensions; Application of RFC 5280